 - In the following steps, you must provide Terraform Cloud with the private key.
 Although Terraform Cloud does not display the text of the key to users after it is entered, it retains it and will use it for authenticating to Azure DevOps Server.

 - Protect this private key carefully.
 It can read code to the repositories you use to manage your infrastructure.
 Take note of your organization's policies for protecting important credentials and be sure to follow them.

 » Step 5: On Azure Devops Server, Add SSH Public Key

 Navigate to User settings -> Security -> SSH public keys on your Azure DevOps Server instance.

 Click the "Add" button.
 Paste the text of the SSH public key you created in step 3 (from the

 .pubfile) into the text field, then click the "Add key" button to confirm.

-Go back to your Terraform Cloud browser tab and paste the text of the SSH private key you created in step 3 into the text field and click the "Add SSH key" button.
+Go back to your Terraform Cloud browser tab and paste the text of the SSH private key you created in step 3 into the Private SSH Key text field of the "Set up SSH keypair" step.
+Click the "Add SSH key" button.